aditilamkhede/aditi-fsnd-casting-agency/README.md

 Frontend is not complete yet.
 You can login using the login menu.
 Other menu options are just placeholders.

 ## Testing
-To run the tests navigate to backend folder and run the following commands:
+To run the tests navigate to root folder and run the following commands:

 dropdb capstone_test
 createdb capstone_test
 psql capstone_test < capstone_test.psql

+. setup.sh
 python3 test_app.py

 If you are running the commands first time, exclude dropdb command.